Meet Our Staff

 Beth collaborates closely with the Complete College Georgia-Georgia Tech (CCG-GT) steering committee to ensure alignment of academic advising with CCG strategies.
 She works closely with the Registrar’s Office on the development and communication of academic policy and curriculum updates as they relate to advising.
 Finally, she serves as Georgia Tech’s representative on the USG’s Regent’s Advisory Committee on Academic Advising (RACAD) and advises GTAAN and other campus partners.

 Justin Boone earned a Bachelor of Science in Mathematics from Dalton State College and an Master's of Science in Mathematics from Georgia Tech.
 Prior to joining the Center for Academic Success, he worked in Georgia Tech's School of Math as a graduate teaching assistant.
-Justin has been an instructor for CAS's Tech Prep program, and he strives to maximize the benefits that students receive from their college experience.
+Justin has been an instructor for learning support mathematics and leads the ITTPC CRLA certified training course.
+He strives to maximize the benefits that students receive from their college experience.

 Outside of work, Justin's interests include reading, camping, fishing, and learning.

 Fredrick Holloman earned a Bachelor of Arts in Theater Studies from Emory University and a Master of Arts in Teaching from Agnes Scott College where he also earned his Georgia teaching certification in English education.
 He has acquired nearly 20 years of experience working with both high school and college-level students from diverse intellectual backgrounds.
 Prior to a career in education, Fredrick worked as a corporate trainer for a Fortune 500 telecommunications company, where he specialized in effective communication, as well as measuring and improving customer service.